 Vive le vélo

-It was on its 100th year when I started watching Tour de France.
+It was in its 100th year when I started watching Tour de France.
 Stage 15 was intense as I got fixated on the race between my favorite Columbian underdog Nairo Quintana and Team Sky’s lead Chris Froome.
 As they raced frantically hard against each other, my cheers for Quintana started to wane and then I become suspicious of Froome.
 “He must be on steroids!”
 I exclaimed.
-How can Froome be able to speed up in a snap in this death defying climb to reach the top of this mountain?
+How can Froome be able to speed up in a snap in this death-defying climb to reach the top of this mountain?

 “Physically, the Ventoux is dreadful.
 Bald, it’s the spirit of Dry: Its climate (it is much more an essence of climate than a geographic place) makes it a damned terrain, a testing place for heroes, something like a higher hell.” – Roland Barthes, French philosopher and bicycle racing fan

 Indeed, Mont Ventoux is the largest mountain in the region of Provence; it is called as the “Beast” or the “Giant” of Provence, and even “Bald Mountain” due to its barren, rocky white top.
 Its name can be dated back as early as the first century when it was named after a Gaulish god of the summits, or in Gallic language it also means “snowy peak.”
 Yet the best prestige that this mountain has claimed so far is whenever the popular Tour de France cycling race does a stage here; and so as the riders who’ve gained fame by riding up and reaching the top, in the fastest way ever possible.